 Keurig and Nespresso differ in several ways.
 Keurig machines are designed to work with K-cups, which are pre-packaged coffee pods.
 Nespresso machines, on the other hand, use small aluminum capsules filled with pre-ground coffee beans, which are inserted into the machine.
 Keurig machines also use a hot water dispenser to brew the coffee, while Nespresso machines use a high-pressure pump to extract the coffee.

-One in four American households owns a single-serve coffee maker.
-Just about all of them are made by either Nespresso or Keurig, the two biggest names in the pod coffee machine world.
+Did you know that one in four American households owns a single-serve coffee maker?
+Just about all of them are made by either Nespresso or Keurig, the two biggest names in the coffee pod world.

 Read on to find out how they compare before deciding which one will make its way into your home coffee bar.

 Nespresso and Keurig are both single serve coffee makeresthat are both well made and well designed but still have plenty of differences that make them distinctly different from each other.

 So you how do you know which one is best for you and your house?
 Lets compare the Keurig and the Nespresso machines in detail so you are able to make the best choice for your coffee requirements

 Nespresso Is a Switzerland-based subsidiary of the Nestlé Group.
 Established in 1986, it’s the world’s oldest brand of single-serve coffee making machines.
 Although Nespresso is a household name across Europe, it has less presence on the American market.